 The next time you book a trip, start here in terms of planning and making reservations.

 Lonely Planet – My favorite of the many different guidebook brands.
 You’ll find great tips for all sorts of off the beaten path parts of the world.
-If you don’t want the weight, they’ve also got ebook versions which is handy.
+If you don’t want the weight, they’ve also got ebook versions which are handy.

 Momondo – Consistently returns some of the cheapest flights available, even internationally, because they feature lots of budget airlines as well.